Gunlei-dot/Praktikum/RAW.md

 [[table]]

-The patient data was  simplified as much as possible,after the initial model training, to introduce as little variables or potential issues as possible.
+The patient data was  simplified as much as possible, after the initial model training, to introduce as little variables or potential issues as possible.
 For this, any data containing the label 2, rows containing features with N/A and primary staging patients were excluded after initial testing including all data.
 After this, only the relevant features of age, psa and px were included in further training.

 Val/Train masks were created and matching was done via the index, to remove both patient IDs.
-The overall data was reduced from 1205 viable rows to <mark style="background: #FFB8EBA6;">~1000</mark> rows, with X and Y being removed for the test and the validation set.
+The overall data was reduced from 1205 viable rows to 872 rows, with X and Y being split for the test and the validation set.

 ## 2.2 Data logging/documentation via GitHub/MLFLOW